xorkevin/xorkevin.com/content/blog/ecs-notes/index.md

 first thing I will try to build when learning a new UI framework or platform is to build a simple clicker "game".
-Though highly contrived, it exercises maintaining and updating state, programmatically updating the view, and interfacing with the event system---all the common requirements for building a UI program.
+Though highly contrived, it exercises maintaining and updating state, programmatically updating the view, and interfacing with the event system---all common requirements for building a UI program.

 My early experimentation with game programming quickly reached an impasse, however.
 I discovered, in attempting to write more complex games, that my game